Asabeneh/30-Days-Of-Python/readme.md

     - Your name
     - Your family name
     - Your country
  3. Create a folder name day_1 inside 30DaysOfPython folder.
 Inside day_1 folder, create a file python file helloword.py and repeat question 1, 2, 3 and 4.
 Remember to use *print()* when you are working on a python file.
-Then run the file.
+Navigate to the directory where you saved your file, and run it.

 # Day 2
 ## Variables